-• All public buildings develop written policies facilitating breastfeeding
+• Mandate all public buildings to develop written policies facilitating breastfeeding

 BREASTFEEDING IS SUPPORTED IN HOSPITALS

 Benchmark: All hospitals with labour and delivery units, pediatric hospitals, and public health centres have achieved WHO Baby-Friendly designation or equivalent standards.

 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
 Final grade Somewhat Yes Voluntary С